xubingyue/avocadodb/Documentation/Books/HTTP/MiscellaneousFunctions/README.md

 HTTP Interface for Miscellaneous functions
 ==========================================

-This is an overview of ArangoDB's HTTP interface for miscellaneous functions.
+This is an overview of AvocadoDB's HTTP interface for miscellaneous functions.

 <!-- lib/Admin/RestVersionHandler.cpp -->
 @startDocuBlock JSF_get_api_return